 Remote Worker Life Insurance In The UK

-One of the modern trends in commerce and capitalism is the push for more remote workers, freelancers, gig entrepreneurs, and other flexible employment options.
+One modern trend in commerce and capitalism is the push for more remote workers, freelancers, gig entrepreneurs, and other flexible employment options.

 For remote workers, it offers more control over life and often an easier time with a work-life balance.
 For companies, it often opens doors to outsource tasks to workers without the need to pay them benefits, a competitive salary, or even a pension.
 This is the line between self-employed gig workers and salaried remote workers.